elbourki/uploader/README.md

 	complete      : function(jqXHR, textStatus){ console.log(jqXHR); } // Callback on completion
 });
 ```
 It's that easy to get started using uploader.js!
-F
 # License
 This project is licensed under the terms of the MIT license.